peyha/Serpico/README.md

-# Starkryo
+# Serpico

-## A starknet data tool to spam RPCs
+## A starknet data tool

-Starkryo is a tool made to query large amount of data to Starknet nodes.
+Serpico is a tool made to query large amount of data to Starknet nodes.
 By specifying a range of blocks and a RPC provider, it should allow fast and efficient fetching of the data.

 ## Datasets